powersprouter/cubeExploder/README.md

 ## _ka-boom!!_

 Pretty much every single Blender tutorial I have ever watched begins with the instructor deleting the default cube.
-I mean, almost every single one!!
-So why do we have this default?
-Why not a default with no cube?
+I mean, almost every. single. one.
+So why do we even have this default cube to begin with?
+Why not a default scene setup with no cube?

 This just makes me laugh.
 And then it hit me - - - rather than a simple _Select All_ > _x_ > _delete_, what is really called for is